 Gilmore Clontarf Academy - Gilmore College

-The Academy is supported by the Clontarf Foundation.
-The Foundation exists to improve the education, discipline, life skills, self esteem and employment prospects of young Aboriginal men and by doing so equip them to participate meaningfully in society.
+The Gilmore Clontarf Academy exists to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander men, and by doing so equips them to participate more meaningfully in society.